Tjschndrn/Gen-AI/README.md

 Note: Update the csv_path variable in the script to point to your catalog file.

 ### 2. Training GAN Locally
-To train GANs locally using VS Code, run:
+To train GANs locally, run:

 bash